kimai/kimai/README.md

 ## Documentation

-Looking for more information about using Kimai?
+Looking for more information about Kimai 2?
 Check out our detailed [documentation](var/docs/).

 ### Installation